Menu Close

 JSON stands for JavaScript Object Notation.
 JSON is a data format that is used for representing structured data.
 JSON is commonly used to send and receive data between server and client.

-You should have remember some important points of JSON.
+You should have remembered some important points of JSON.

 • JSON stands for JavaScript Object Notation.